cloudflare/cloudflare-docs/content/ssl/edge-certificates/geokey-manager/setup.md

 {{<Aside type="note">}}

-You also have access to the `geo_restrictions` parameter, which is mutually exclusive to the `policy` parameter and is part of [Geo Key Manager v1](#geo-key-manager-v1).
+You also have access to the `geo_restrictions` parameter, which is mutually exclusive with the `policy` parameter and is part of [Geo Key Manager v1](#geo-key-manager-v1).

 {{</Aside>}}